EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/mlas_tutorial.md

 This tutorial will show you how to extend an initial experimental design for a multi-level Gaussian process (GP), using an adaptive sampling technique.
-Similarly to the [non-levelled / single level case](./slas_tutorial.md), the idea is to take our current multi-level GP and find a new design point (or batch or points) that will have best improve the fit of the multi-level GP.
+Similarly to the [non-levelled / single level case](./slas_tutorial.md), the idea is to take our current multi-level GP and find a new design point (or batch of points) that will best improve the fit of the multi-level GP.
 In contrast to the single level case, we also need to determine the particular GP level for the new design point (or points), which determines the simulator run(s) required.